Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Introduction and results

 Our goal is to study correlations of the terms of series \eqref{decomp} under the limit \eqref{lim}.
 Repeating the argument of Lemma~2.3 from \cite{DK} it is straightforward to show that $\EE v_s^{(m)}(\tau_1) v_{s'}^{(n)}(\tau_2)=0$ for any $s,s'\in\Z^d_L$ and that $\EE v_s^{(m)}(\tau_1) \bar v_{s'}^{(n)}(\tau_2)=0$ for $s\neq s'$.
-Our main result, given below in Theorem~\ref{t:main'}, establishes upper bounds for the correlations with $s=s'$.
+Our main result, given below in Theorem~\ref{t:mainpr}, establishes upper bounds for the correlations with $s=s'$.
 Its particular case is crucially used in \cite{DK}, see below in Section~\ref{s:mot}.
+Our second main result is Theorems~\ref{p:aman}, \ref{th:Ea^ma^n-cont}, which are steps in the proof of Theorem~\ref{t:mainpr}.
+There we develop an instrumental representation of the correlations above in a form of explicit sums, convenient for further analysis.
+This result is crucially used in \cite{DKMV}.